 The Expert Verdict: “Allies, Not Rivals”

+According to TODAY / Sarah Jacoby, the “struggle for the ages” between these two is a myth.
+Dietitians reveal that the most sustainable results come from synergy.
 When you combine protein and fiber, you “double-lock” your satiety.
 Protein handles the hormones, while fiber physically slows the system down.
 This combination is the ultimate defense against the “afternoon slump” and mindless snacking.

 When to Prioritize One Over the Other